kblomqvist/yasha/README.md

 ## Template variables (variable file)

 Template variables can be defined in a separate template variable file.
 For example, [YAML](http://www.yaml.org/start.html) is supported.
-If the variable file is not given explicitly, Yasha will look for it.
-Thus the above example call, `yasha foo.jinja`, tries to find `foo.yaml` or `foo.yml` from the same folder with the template itself.
+If the variable file is not explicitly given, Yasha will look for it.
+For example, `yasha foo.jinja` tries to find `foo.yaml` or `foo.yml` from the same folder with the template itself.

 The file containing the template variables can be given explicitly too: